katesmatthews/kata-playground/README.md

 # heroku-typescript-react-node

-iBoilerplate for a typescript react frontend / node backend application.
+Boilerplate for a typescript react frontend / node backend application.
 Setup to be deployed to heroku.

 ## Setup